We rear insects, build software that helps operators keep better records, and publish what we learn on the way to smaller farms.

 The husbandry we wished we had had in year one, turned into a structured curriculum for operators.

-Internal batch-tracking tooling outgrew the spreadsheets and became the operating system we now sell.
+Internal batch-tracking tooling outgrew the spreadsheets and became the private-beta workspace we now pilot.

-Organisations entering insect protein began asking us to design the operation, not just teach it.
+Organisations entering insect protein began asking us to review the operation, not just teach it.

 Whether you want to learn the husbandry, run your operation on our software, or design one from scratch, start where it makes sense.